nyu-systems/Grendel-GS/README.md

 The codebase contains a distributed PyTorch-based optimizer to produce a 3D Gaussian model from SfM inputs.
 The optimizer uses PyTorch and CUDA extensions in a Python environment to produce trained models.
 I delete other functions of original 3DGS repository to make this repo focused.

 We only tested this repo on linux with nvidia GPU; Instructions for setting up and running are found in the section below.

-### Hardware Requirements

-- CUDA-ready GPU with Compute Capability 7.0+
-- 24 GB VRAM (to train to paper evaluation quality)
-- Please see FAQ for smaller VRAM configurations

-### Software Requirements
-- Conda (recommended for easy setup)
-- C++ Compiler for PyTorch extensions (we used Visual Studio 2019 for Windows)
-- CUDA SDK 11 for PyTorch extensions, install *after* Visual Studio (we used 11.8, **known issues with 11.6**)
-- C++ Compiler and CUDA SDK must be compatible

 #### Setup

-To use our repository, we should have a pytorch environment and install the following dependencies:
+To use our repository, we should install the following dependencies and have a pytorch environment:
 - plyfile
 - pytorch(version>=2.0.1???)
 - torchvision